ansys/scade-examples/doc/source/index.rst

 ##############

 This page displays cards for all Ansys SCADE examples.
-While some of these examples are contained in this `repository <https://github.com/ansys/scade-examples>`_, other examples are contained in their own dedicated repositories.
+While some of these examples are contained in this repository, other examples are contained in their own dedicated repositories.

 .. grid:: 3
     :gutter: 3 3 4 4